Drake Batherson: Personal life

 Batherson has strong family ties to the Senators.
 He is the son of Norm Batherson, a former professional player who once played for the Ottawa organization with the Prince Edward Island Senators and the Thunder Bay Senators.
 His uncle Dennis Vial played several seasons with Ottawa in the 1990s and was one of the NHL's most frequent fighters over that time.

 Though he grew up in Germany and Canada, Batherson was born in Fort Wayne, Indiana while his father played for the Fort Wayne Komets, and thus he possesses dual Canadian/US citizenship.
 Early on, he honed his hockey skills in Germany, where his father played seven seasons of pro hockey with four different teams after his North American career had ended.
 He was then raised in New Minas, in the Annapolis Valley region of western Nova Scotia, where the family settled after his father retired from professional hockey in 2006.

-Batherson's sister Mae plays defense for the Kingston Ice Wolves of the Provincial Women's Hockey League.
-In November 2018, she signed with Syracuse University for the 2019–20 season.
+Batherson's sister Mae was drafted in the sixth round of the 2024 PWHL draft by PWHL Minnesota.
 His great uncle is Canadian Juno Award-nominated musician Matt Minglewood.